aleshaleksey/fansys23/09-races.md

   - A template may grant only 2 condition resistances or immunities per template level.
 - A 5ft dig speed.
 Characters that pick this option have a -10ft speed penalty to their climb, walk and swim speeds.
 - Improve fly speed rating from "average" -> "good".
-- Improve dig speed by 5ft.
+- Improve dig speed by 5ft from 10ft or higher.
 - A passive or active (B class) ability with no prerequisites.
 - Gain one of the following senses: "Tremor Sense", "Blindsight".
   - When this enhancement is a graded ability (eg "[Tremor Sense](06-abilities.md#tremor-sense-i-v")), it is always taken at 2nd level (eg "Tremor Sense II").
 In this case increasing it by a further level costs a single point.